noelalfaro/sneak-peak/README.md

 2. Install dependencies using `npm install`.
 3. Start the server using `npm start`.
 4. Navigate to `localhost:3000` to see the app in action.

-## Contributing

-Feel free to fork the repository, make changes, and submit a pull request.
-We appreciate all contributions!